 Little do people know that readability is a major factor when it comes to online content.
 It can greatly increase your site’s SEO levels as well as drive traffic to your site.

-Besides that, you’ll get to learn about the relevance value and types of sentiment of each and every paragraph.
+Besides that, you’ll get to learn about the relevance value and types of the sentiment of each and every paragraph.

 Check out the full power of Content Intelligence here: https://biq.cloud/content-intelligence

 6. Apply SEO to your website